Oliver Lodge: Early life

-Lodge left the Potteries district in 1881, to take the post of Professor of Physics and Mathematics at the newly founded University College, Liverpool.
-In 1900 Lodge moved from Liverpool back to the Midlands and became the first principal of the new Birmingham University, remaining there until his retirement in 1919.
-He oversaw the start of the move of the university from Edmund Street in the city centre to its present Edgbaston campus.
+In 1900, Lodge moved from Liverpool back to the Midlands and became the first Principal of the newly-founded University of Birmingham, where he remained until his retirement in 1919.
+He oversaw the start of the move of the University from Edmund Street in the city centre to its present Edgbaston campus.
 Lodge was awarded the Rumford Medal of the Royal Society in 1898, and was knighted in the 1902 Coronation Honours, receiving the accolade from King Edward VII at Buckingham Palace on 24 October that year.
 In 1928 he was made Freeman of his native city, Stoke-on-Trent.